WangChangqi98/WangChangqi98.github.io/_pages/about.md

 - *2022.04*: One paper(co-author) is submitted to [Computers in Biology and Medicine](https://www.sciencedirect.com/journal/computers-in-biology-and-medicine).
 - *2022.03*: One paper is submitted to [ECCV2022](https://eccv2022.ecva.net/).
 - *2022.02*: One paper is submitted to [Computers in Biology and Medicine](https://www.sciencedirect.com/journal/computers-in-biology-and-medicine).
+- *2021.11*: Start internship at VLISLab in HKUST.
 # 📝 Publications

 # 📝 Preprints